Davy41/A_Funny_Pl_Name/README.md

 We also computed the overall maximum score by using MAX() without partitioning.

 Real-life application: This type of analysis helps in understanding how well each category is performing compared to the overall performance.
 For instance, it could be used to see the best scores in a class or compare them to the highest score across all classes.

+# 📝 Conclusion

+In this assignment, we explored the power and flexibility of SQL Window Functions using a sample student_scores dataset.
+By leveraging functions like LAG(), LEAD(), RANK(), DENSE_RANK(), ROW_NUMBER(), and MAX() with the OVER() clause, we were able to:

+Compare each student's score with previous and next test entries to understand performance trends.

+Rank students within their classes, observing how RANK() and DENSE_RANK() handle ties differently.

+Identify the top 3 scoring students in each class accurately, even when scores are tied.

+Retrieve the earliest test records per class using date-based row numbering.

+Perform advanced aggregation to calculate both class-level and overall performance metrics.

+These techniques have real-world applications in performance tracking, reporting, and decision-making across domains like education, sales, HR, and finance.

+This project also helped strengthen collaboration and version control skills through GitHub, emphasizing team contribution and clear documentation.